brianhouse/art_and_code/README.md

 Please refer to the policy on [Academic Integrity](https://docs.lclark.edu/undergraduate/policiesprocedures/academicintegrity/) available on the College's 'Policies and Procedures' webpage.
 The work submitted in Digital Media courses must be conceived of and programmed by you.
 While learning from and incorporating code from other sources is a natural part of programming (e.g. [Stack Overflow](https://stackoverflow.com/) and [OpenProcessing](https://www.openprocessing.org)), you must demonstrate understanding and intentionality in your work, and you may not copy and paste others' code wholesale.
 Always credit your inspirations and be confident in your original concepts.

 ### Land Acknowledgement
 The Fields Center for Visual Arts stands on the ancestral homelands of the Multnomah, Kathlamet, Clackamas, Tumwater, Watalala bands of the Chinook, Tualatin Kalapuya, and other indigenous nations of the Columbia River.
 It is important to acknowledge the original inhabitants of this place and recognize that we are here because of the sacrifices forced upon them.
-As artists working in Digital Media, we must be aware of and to resist the many ways computation capitalizes upon and perpetuates colonial violence.
+As artists working in Digital Media, we must be aware of and resist the many ways computation capitalizes upon and perpetuates violence toward marginalized people.
 ##

 ## Schedule